 Latest Policy & Advocacy Program Updates

 2019 Priority State Policy Initiatives

 An important part of ending hunger in San Diego County is advocating for better policies statewide.
 Each year the San Diego Hunger Coalition and members of the Hunger Advocacy Network develop an advocacy agenda that protects and strengthens initiatives that support food security statewide.
 For an overview of the 2019 state legislative priorities, please CLICK HERE.

 The goal of our work in the local food system is to identify areas where the food system can be improved in order to ensure more equal access to healthy food throughout our community.

 San Diego Hunger Coalition is an active partner in workgroups designed to support efforts to prevent and reduce childhood obesity.
 More information can be found here.

 Participation Levels in CalFresh within San Diego County

-We will continue to work with the County Health and Human Services Department to eliminate administrative barriers that keep struggling families from getting food assistance benefits.
+We will continue to work with the San Diego County Health and Human Services Agency (HHSA) to eliminate administrative barriers that keep struggling families from getting food assistance benefits.

 San Diego Food System Alliance